cockroachdb/docs/cockroachcloud/quickstart.md

 ## Step 3.
 Edit your connection string

-1. Copy the connection string provided in Step 3 of the dialog, and save it in a secure place to use in the next steps (and to connect to your cluster in the future).
+1. Copy the connection string provided in Step 3 of the dialog, and save it in a secure place (e.g., in a password manager) to use in the next steps (and to connect to your cluster in the future).

     {{site.data.alerts.callout_danger}}
     This connection string contains your password, which will be provided only once.
 If you forget your password, you can reset it by going to the [**SQL Users** page](user-authorization.html).